Sveio Municipality

 Sveio is a municipality in Vestland county, Norway.
-Sveio is a border district that is sometimes considered to be located in the traditional district of Haugalandet since it is located on the Haugalandet peninsula, but it is also considered to be in the traditional district of Sunnhordland since it is located in southern Hordaland county.
 The administrative centre of the municipality is the village of Sveio.
 Other villages in the municipality include Auklandshamn, Førde, Våga, and Valevåg.
+Sveio Municipality is a border district that is sometimes considered to be located in the traditional district of Haugalandet since it is located on the Haugalandet peninsula, but it is also considered to be in the traditional district of Sunnhordland since it is located in southern Vestland county.